madmappersoftware/MadMapper-Materials/MaterialsDoc.md

 	ivec2 targetPixelPos = ivec2(texCoord * RENDERSIZE);
 	vec4 lastFrameInfo = texelFetch(mm_LastFrame,ivec2(0,RENDERSIZE.y-1),0);

+## Render Settings

+Since MadMapper 5.2, a Material can request MadMapper to not clamp material colors (useful when rendering to a floating point target).

+	"RENDER_SETTINGS": {
+		"CLAMP_MATERIAL_OUTPUT": false
+	},

+If CLAMP_MATERIAL_OUTPUT is not explicitely disabled, MadMapper clamps RGBA values in range 0-1.

 ## Waveform and spectrum textures

 We added some parameters compared to ISF spec.
 In the ISF spec, an "INPUT" of type "audioFFT" will be a texture with the audio spectrum.
 An "INPUT" with type "audio" will contain the waveform.